AsinineFatuity/django-react-tailwind-vite/README.md

 * Session based Auth for SPA/Django as described by Nik Tomazic in [this article](https://testdriven.io/blog/django-spa-auth/)
 * The benefits of this set up is that you're able to use django features where you want and selectively use React.
 Also you don't have to worry about JWT as we're using normal django authentication.
 ## Quick Overview
-1. React/Redux/Typescript (Javascript not supported)
+1. React/Redux/Typescript (Javascript not recommended)
-2. Webpack is used for bundling and Babel for the compiling
+2. Vite is used for bundling
-3. React Bootstrap for styling (Tailwind CSS coming soon)
+3. Tailwind CSS is used for styling
 4. Quite opinionated but loosely coupled.
 The contents matter, structure doesn't
 ## Run The Script
-1. Install Django using your preferred package manager
-2. Ensure you have installed node and npm
+1. You need to have node and a preferred dependency manager installed
-3. Run the script `python3 set_up_frontend.py`
+2. Run the script `python3 set_up_frontend.py`
-4. This will configure webpack, redux and the react app and install all dependecies
+3. This will configure vite, redux and the react app and install all dependecies
 ## Post Script Instructions
 1. Install frontend packages by running `pnpm install` or equivalent
+2. Install the python dependencies by running `uv pip install -r requirements.txt` or equivalent
-2. Add this to your django project settings file
+2. The django project settings file has the following additions
    ```python
    #TEMPLATES["DIRS"] list in project/settings.py
    import os # top of file